MicrosoftDocs/Devices-docs/surface/surface-laptop-se-overview.md

 :::image type="content" source="images/surface-laptop-se.png" alt-text="Surface Laptop SE":::

 Surface Laptop SE supports most applications that students and educators need, including Progressive Web Apps (PWAs), Universal Windows Platform apps (UWPs), and a [curated set of Win32 & Microsoft Store apps](#install-optional-apps).
 Unlike other Surface devices, Surface Laptop SE prevents users from installing their own apps.
-Instead, IT admins or technical leads manage Surface Laptop SE devices using [Microsoft Intune](/mem/intune/fundamentals/what-is-intune) or [Microsoft Intune for Education](https://www.microsoft.com/education/intune).
+Instead, IT admins or technical leads manage Surface Laptop SE devices using Microsoft Endpoint Manager, which includes [Microsoft Intune](/mem/intune/fundamentals/what-is-intune), [Microsoft Intune for Education](https://www.microsoft.com/education/intune), and the new [Surface Management Portal](surface-management-portal.md).

 > [!NOTE]
 > This article is intended for IT admins and education personnel who deploy and manage devices for school users.
 For general information or to order, see [Surface Laptop SE Slim Laptop for Students](https://www.microsoft.com/surface/business/surface-laptop-se).